 Business continuity (BC) plans allow you to preserve critical business functions and quickly resume them during a disruptive shutdown.
-This might include a fire, weather damage, or sudden loss of equipment.
+This practice might include a fire, weather damage, or sudden loss of equipment.
 A proper business continuity plan details guidelines and delegations that your company will follow in the event of such a disruption.
 Primarily, it covers business processes, assets, and human resources.

 Many people think a disaster recovery (DR) plan is the same as a business continuity plan, but a DR plan focuses mainly on restoring your I.T. infrastructure after a disaster.
 It’s effectively just a single component of a complete business continuity plan.
-A full-fledged BC plan considers the needs of your entire company, not just the technology.
+A full-fledged BC plan considers the needs of your entire company, not only the technology.

-To start, are you able to coordinate between your company’s HR, sales, and management departments?
+To start, are you able to coordinate your company’s HR, sales, and management departments?
 Communication is key to saving your bottom line during a crisis.
-For instance, if your company’s headquarters are vandalized, how quickly can you replace the lost equipment?
+For instance, if your company’s headquarters become vandalized, how quickly can you replace the lost equipment?
 Outside of a disaster – if your HQ is anticipating major construction, do your employees have access to a remote work setup?
 Answers to questions like these are your first step toward a comprehensive BC plan.